 Professional development is a critical component of PCL’s strategy for training and retaining the best employees.
 The College of Construction was created to offer employees the educational opportunities they need to enhance their careers at PCL.
 The college offers face-to-face and online training courses along with an extensive collection of self-directed learning options.

-“Good leaders never stop growing and learning,” said Stacey Bledsoe, PCL’s US Head Office director of HR Services.
+“Good leaders never stop growing and learning,” said Shannon Latham, PCL’s US Head Office national director of HRPD.

 PCL provides the tools, but it’s the employees of the construction company who are applying them in new and interesting ways to make sure ongoing professional development remains part of the conversation.